Metaphysical: Past, Present, Future

-moda[physical] addresses the metaphysical essence of existence, seeking to unveil the nature of being and the world that encompasses it.
+MODA Physical addresses the metaphysical essence of existence, seeking to unveil the nature of being and the world that encompasses it.
 This existence is abstracted through wisdom, consciousness, and intuition via past, present, and future.
-The juxtaposition of the dynamic and the static of the past induces an unexpected beauty, while mystical romance evokes the lore of nature and fantasy.
+The juxtaposition of the dynamic against the static of the past induces an unexpected beauty, while mystical romance evokes the lore of nature and fantasy.
 Stimulated by nature and meditation in the present, space and time evoke an effortless consciousness of thought and self.
 The search for truth, belief, and justification counterbalances the fragility of the unknown natural world in the future, evoking supernatural responses in the quest for clarity and distinction.
-Through the evolution and acceptance of wisdom, conscious, and intuition together can a true state of existence can be achieved.
+It is only through the evolution and acceptance of wisdom, conscious, and intuition that a true state of existence can be achieved.

 wisdom : past : cosmology